JeffreyRiggle/my-site/content/blog/tcp/index.md

         * Urgent flag

 #### Event Processing
-* Activity of TCP can be defined as responding to events.
-* There are 3 different kind of events
+The activity of TCP can be defined as responding to events.
+In the case of TCP there are 3 different kind of events.

-    * user calls
+* User Calls
     * OPEN
     * SEND
     * RECEIVE
     * CLOSE
     * ABORT
     * STATUS
-    * arriving segments
+* Arriving Segments
     * SEGMENT ARRIVES
-    * timeouts
+* Timeouts
     * USER TIMEOUT
     * RETRANSMISSION TIMEOUT
     * TIME-WAIT TIMEOUT

 ### Example of a standard library
 Much like UDP, TCP is a standard protocol and it is relatively easy to find support for it in most languages standard library.
 Below are just a few examples of programming languages and their associated TCP library.